Gaurav2Github/stealMe/README.md

-Open home scheduler
+Steal-Me
 ==================

-Uses the Trade Me API to show your open home schedule.
+Uses the Trade Me API to load raffels .

 Installation